• Art magazine

 Since then, street art has evolved and become an essential part of urban culture.

 There are also similarities in terms of techniques and materials: spray cans, stencils, posters, and collages are used in both art forms.
 Another significant aspect is the use of familiar symbols and images from pop culture.
-Both art forms often use bright colors and striking motifs to attract attention and convey a message.
+Both art forms often employ bright colors and striking motifs to attract attention and convey a message.

 Differences